yangboz/LotteryPrediction/README.md

 ## Commercial support and training

-Commercial support and training is available , please mailto z@smartkit.club  with your historic-data and plain english description and budget plan.
+Commercial support and training is available , please mailto zheng532@126.com or WeChat ID zhenglw532 with your historic-data and plain english description and budget plan .

 ##